 Electric planes afford efficiency since they are estimated to be 10% more efficient than traditional planes and entirely emission-free.
 They are also much quieter than conventional aircraft, allowing them to operate near residential and business areas.
 Electric aircraft can also take off and land on fairly short runways or even vertically, meaning they can be used in cities, where ground transportation creates congestion, and they can also easily reach remote areas.

 So, what is holding up electric aircraft?
 Electric batteries store 40 times less energy per unit of weight than jet fuel, meaning they are not powerful enough to propel commercial jets.
-A new battery chemistry would be needed to make electric planes viable.
+New battery chemistry would be needed to make electric planes viable.

 Despite the odds, several projects are underway to develop electric aviation planes: